 - 1. LDAP-2 Server with Read-Only Permissions-The system returns an error message; it cannot modify or delete the user's attributes from the LDAP server.
 The LDAP administrator must manually modify user attributes in the LDAP server and delete user attributes from the LDAP server. - 2.
 LDAP-2 Server with Write Permissions-The system modifies the user attributes in the LDAP server and deletes them from the LDAP server. - 3.
 Not LDAP-2: Write not Supported-Behavior is unpredictable.
 The LDAP administrator must manually modify user attributes in the LDAP server, and manually delete user attributes from the LDAP server.

 Site and Role Management Operations

-This section covers operations that require hierarchical and flat schema LDAP (page 373).
+This section covers operations with hierarchical- and flat-schema LDAP servers.